BIOP/ijl-utilities-wrappers/README.md

 - opens the created label image in Fiji
 - cleans the temporary folder

-**NOTE** : to use a conda environment you need to enable conda command outside conda prompt, [*cf* installation instructions](https://github.com/BIOP/ijl-utilities-wrappers/tree/conda-cellpose-wrapper#-enable-conda-command-outside-conda-prompt-).
+**NOTE** : The Cellpose wrapper requires to enable the conda command outside of conda prompt, [_cf_ installation instructions](https://github.com/BIOP/ijl-utilities-wrappers/tree/conda-cellpose-wrapper#-enable-conda-command-outside-conda-prompt-).

 <h2>Installation</h2>
-You'll find here some instructions to install the ***Cellpose*** commands and some guidance to set up a Cellpose virtual environment.
+You'll find here some instructions to install the ***Cellpose*** wrapper and some guidance to set up a Cellpose virtual environment.

-<h3>(soon) Fiji - Cellpose wrapper</h2>
-- Please use our update site ***(PTBIOP | https://biop.epfl.ch/Fiji-Update/)*** , [find more details here](https://c4science.ch/w/bioimaging_and_optics_platform_biop/image-processing/imagej_tools/update-site/).
-- Restart Fiji
-- Plugins>BIOP>Cellpose> Define Env. & prefs. , select the path to your working Cellpose Virtual Environment.

-Congratulation you can now Cellpose-ing your first image from Fiji!

 <h3>Cellpose Virtual Environment </h2>